Alladi Ramakrishnan

-Alladi Ramakrishnan (9 August 1923 – 7 June 2008) was an Indian physicist and the founder of the Institute of Mathematical Sciences (Matscience) in Chennai.
+Alladi Ramakrishnan (9 August 1923 – 7 June 2008) was an Indian physicist and the founder of the Institute of Mathematical Sciences (IMSc) in Chennai.
 He made contributions to stochastic process, particle physics, algebra of matrices, special theory of relativity and quantum mechanics.

 Early life

 Ramakrishnan was born on 9 August 1923 in Madras.
 His father was the lawyer Sir Alladi Krishnaswami Iyer, who, as a member of the Constituent Assembly, was instrumental in drafting the Constitution of India with other prominent members.
 He had his early education in P. S. High School, Madras.
 He graduated from Presidency College, Madras, with B.Sc.
 (Hons) degree in physics.
 As a student of the college he had wanted to work under Sir C. V. Raman.
 When his father consulted Raman, Raman suggested reading Lehrbuch der theoretischen Physik by Georg Joos.
 Ramakrishnan studied the book and developed an interest in theoretical physics and special relativity in particular.